 World AIDS Day Ever wondered why you see red ribbons everywhere in early December?
 Well, it’s because of World AIDS Day.
 World AIDS Day takes place on the 1st of December each year and is all about showing support for people living with HIV, raising awareness about HIV prevention, testing […]

-Let’s talk about Pubic Lice, or Crabs.
+Let’s talk about Pubic Lice (aka crabs).

 Pubic lice are tiny insects that generally live on the pubic hair around the genitals.
 They can sometimes attach to chest, underarm or other body hair, but they are not the same as head lice.
 They are spread through close genital-to-genital contact.